fullnelson14/Portfolio/README.md

-#Hello World!

-My name is fullnelson14.

-I am learning to use Git and how to be a Web developer.
+This is a test site for practicing HTML, CSS, and Javascript.

+It's a work in progress.
+Started: 04/03/2018